- Bruce D. Nesbitt African American Cultural Center

 iCU (Now I See What You Mean) OIIR Intercultural Dialogue Series

 iCU features individual stories by international students shared among international and domestic students.
 The goal of iCU is to provide opportunities for the domestic and international students to engage in meaningful interaction.
-See the schedule of Fall 2018 events.
+See the schedule of Spring 2019 events.

 Global Leaders: Orange and Blue Engagement (GLOBE)

-GLOBE connects Blue members (experienced domestic and international students) with Orange members (new international students) and teams them up in small groups to participate in various activities and events.
+GLOBE connects Blue members with Orange members (new incoming students) and teams them up in small groups to participate in various activities and events.
 The goal of GLOBE is provide opportunities for domestic and international students to network and develop leadership skills, and “help all students develop global awareness and cultural competency.”
 Learn how you can get involved in GLOBE.

 Have a question or want to learn more about International Education?
 Contact us.